 Note: A post-installation verification may apply.

 Energy-efficiency equipment not covered by standard incentives may still be eligible for custom incentives.
-Cash incentives for qualified custom energy projects are calculated based on estimated annual energy savings at $0.22 per annual kilowatt hour and $3.00 per annual therm.
-Incentives are capped at 60-75% of eligible project cost, depending on whether project savings are for electricity, gas, or both.
+Cash incentives for qualified custom energy projects are calculated based on estimated annual energy savings at $0.22 per annual kWh and $3.00 per annual therm.
+Incentives are capped at 60-75% of eligible project cost, depending on whether project savings are for electricity, gas or both.

 Incentives are subject to funding availability and may change.